Pykinho/expenses-diary/README.md

 # Expenses Diary
 App which allows you to save your expenses.
+Expenses are sorted per year.
+There is also a chart, which allows the user to view total money spent each month.